The Honourable Justice McGrath

 The Honourable Justice Joseph Williams

 Justice Joseph Williams graduated LLB from Victoria University in 1986 and LLM (Hons.) in 1988 from the University of British Columbia.
 He was admitted to the Bar in 1988 and employed by Kensington Swan, Auckland in 1988, becoming a partner in 1992.
 He was a partner in the firm of Walters Williams from 1994 until 1999 before being appointed Chief Judge of the Maori Land Court in December 1999.
 Justice Joseph Williams has also held academic positions.
-He was appointed a Judge of the High Court on 15 September 2008.
+He was appointed a Judge of the High Court in 2008.
 He is based in Wellington.

 The Honourable Justice Ellis